 We believe that this basin is well-suited for the E&P master limited partnership structure and our stated growth strategy.
 Production from this property is long-lived, and the drilling locations are low-risk with stable production.
 We believe this property has significant low-cost drilling and recompletion opportunities.
-We believe that the Cherokee Basin Acquisitions can also be effectively integrated into our properties portfolio.
-These acquisitions also allow us to expand our geographic footprint into other coalbed methane basins.
-Our current production of approximately 32,500 Mcfe per day places us as one of the top five producers in the basin.
+We believe that the Cherokee Basin acquisition can also be effectively integrated into our properties portfolio.
+This acquisition also allows us to expand our geographic footprint into other coalbed methane basins.
+Our current production of 7,500 Mcfe per day places us as one of the top five producers in the basin.
+We believe that the area may provide incremental opportunities to build a meaningful presence by expanding our operations through additional acquisitions or leasing options.